LegendofthePlaidDragon/LegendofthePlaidDragon.github.io/index.md

 <center><a href="https://slack.com/oauth/authorize?client_id=364574743232.365182495891&scope=bot"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a></center>

+Or check it out on the [Slack App Directory!](https://slack.com/apps/AAR5CEKS7-legend-of-the-plaid-dragon)

 <h3>Privacy</h3>

 The permission scopes for this game are very narrowly drawn, and I don't save anything that I don't absolutely have to in order for the game to work.
 Specifically, I keep your team ID, Slack user ID and user name.